stardog-union/rocks_snmp/README.md

 # rocks_snmp
 SNMP side channel for statistics retrieval from rocksdb

+## Summary
+This project creates an SNMP agent based upon RFC 2741.
+The agent allows retrieval of rocksdb statistics without requiring the application that uses rocksdb to create any statistics infrastructure.

+## Status
 This is really old code.
 It dates from a time when I was playing with templates and other new toys.

-libmevent is a playful library similar in purpose to libevent, but not as robust.
-I do not pretend that it is a worthy comparison.
-Again, it was just for play.

-snmpagent actually has had a few good uses for testing and performance measurement.
-This module has actually been used for a couple of different projects.
+It was used for monitoring Riak's leveldb, log files in production web environments, ArangoDB, and now Stardog.
+Some of the code is almost 20 years old and written for a RedHat 5 distribution.

+The first release only supports rocksdb::Statistics as SNMP counters.
+Expect other properties, including column family specific ones, to slowly creep into the code.

+## Notes
+It was easier to simply take the old code as is.
+Only minimal updates / upgrades occurred before first release.
+I also want to point out the new subsystems, such as libevent and cmake, are better for new projects.